-Youth Studies Minor or Concentration
+Youth Studies Concentration

-The 20-credit minor/concentration in Youth Studies offers students the opportunity to explore the history and practice of work with children and youth, to form a critical and constructive framework for understanding and appreciating young people, and to develop the necessary skill set for effective work with children and youth.
+The 20-credit concentration in Youth Studies offers students the opportunity to explore the history and practice of work with children and youth, to form a critical and constructive framework for understanding and appreciating young people, and to develop the necessary skill set for effective work with children and youth.

 - YST 210 Rethinking Children and Youth

 - YST 320 Working With Children and Youth

 - One human development course from:

-- o PSY 203 Lifespan Development
+- PSY 203 Lifespan Development

 - o PSY 250 Child Development

-- PSY 252 Adolescent and Young Adult Development
+- o PSY 252 Adolescent and Young Adult Development

-- SWK 303 Human Development and the Social Environment
+- o SWK 303 Human Development and the Social Environment

 - EDC 330, 331, 332, and 333 Public Achievement sequence

 - Complete 4 credits in a YST elective from the courses listed below

 - HPE 115 Chemical Dependency Education (2 cr.)

 - HPE 335 Outdoor Education (2 cr.)

 - o POL 122 Social Justice in Urban America

 - POL 325 Politics and Public Policy

 - PSY 262 Abnormal Psychology

 - PSY 291 Addiction and Recovery

-- SOC 231 Family Systems: Cross Cultural Perspectives
+- o SOC 231 Family Systems: Cross Cultural Perspectives

 - o SOC 265 Race, Class, and Gender

-- SOC 300 Mental Illness and Society (this topic only)
+- SOC 387 Juvenile Delinquency

-- o SOC 387 Juvenile Delinquency
+- SOC 395 Mental Illness and Society

 - WST 281/481 Topics: Girls, Culture, and Identity (this topic only)